 - The Committee have the power to set up sub-groups and working parties as deemed necessary who shall be accountable to the committee.

 - In the event that a committee member should wish to resign from their post, they should, as soon as possible, but no longer than one month, return any items or documents belonging to the Society and assist, where possible, with a handover to the incoming member.

-- In order to ensure that, at all times, the core objectives of the Society are met, and the Society efficiently managed, agreement from the committee must be sought prior to implementation of any procedural changes or improvements.
-This will include changes to new software systems, new technology, accounting procedures and social networking.
+- In order to ensure that the core objectives of the Society are met, and the Society efficiently managed, agreement from the committee will be sought prior to implementation of any procedural changes or improvements.
+This may include changes to new software systems, new technology, accounting procedures and social networking.

 6. Committee Meetings

 - The committee shall meet as appropriate, approximately 6 times per annum.